dangminh214/RAG-Ollama-simple/README.md

 ## Overview

-This project implements a simple Retrieval-Augmented Generation (RAG) chatbot using LangChain, Streamlit, and the open-source Llama model via Ollama.
+This project implements a simple Retrieval-Augmented Generation (RAG) chatbot using LangChain, Streamlit, and the open-source Mistral model via Ollama.
 The chatbot allows users to upload a text file as a knowledge base and then ask questions based on that information.

 ## Features